EDS and Hypermobility: How Compression Clothing Can Help

 If you suffer from wrist or finger hypermobility, compression gloves can offer significant relief.
 They give the feeling of “holding the joints together” and allow patients to grab without dislocating their fingers.

 Additionally, compression socks are ideal for those with hypermobile ankles.
 With a good pair of compression socks, however, you can hold your ankles and lower limbs tight, while also offering some relief from chronic pain.
-And it’s all done while being completely subtle.
+And it has all done while being completely subtle.
+Merino wool compression socks are a great choice because they give you the health benefits of compression while still being comfortable.

 Aside from compression garments for hypermobility, you may also find the below items useful, depending on your doctor’s advice: